redpeacock78/tw-search-retweet-bot-archive/README.md

 ## 📄 About
-**🤖 A BOT that retweets tweets that hit the specified search criteria on Twitter.🐤**
+**🤖 Create a BOT that retweets tweets that hit the specified search criteria on Twitter🐤**

 Sample: [パクリ商品bot(@ImitProductsbot)](https://twitter.com/ImitProductsbot)